- 1 Terrarium position

 Phalaenopsis gibbosa is such a dear little orchid, its flowers are so charming.
 I have added these two photographs, which include a British five pence piece next to one of this Phalaenopsis gibbosa specimen’s flowers, to enable you to see the diminutive size of this lovely miniature orchid’s blooms.

-To head straight to the next update and see the progress that my white flowered orchids make, please click here.
+To head straight to the next update and see the progress, new growth and flowers that these white flowered orchids produce, please click here.

 Other articles that may interest you…………….